 The primary contributors to the Group's greenhouse gas emissions were the acquired electricity, gas, and heating used in the hospitality business in Japan.
-The Group's emissions of greenhouse gases increased due to the recovery of Japan's tourism industry aforementioned.
+Despite an increase in self-operated hotels in FY2024, the company managed to reduce its net greenhouse gas emissions by shifting these emissions to users through enhanced electricity sales for the buildings, achieving an overall reduction compared to FY2023.